AlexsLemonade/refinebio-docs/docs/main_text.md

 To confirm that we have quantile normalized data correctly before returning results to the user, we evaluate the top half of expression values and confirm that a KS test produces a non-significant p-value.
 Users who seek to analyze RNA-seq and microarray data together should be aware that the low-expressing genes may not be comparable across the sets.

+#### Skipping quantile normalization for RNA-seq experiments

+When selecting RNA-seq samples for download and to aggregate by experiment, users have the option to skip quantile normalization.
+In this case, the output of tximport will be delivered in TSV files (see [our section on RNA-seq data processing with tximport](#tximport)).
+These data can be used for differential expression analysis as "bias corrected counts without an offset" as described in the <a href = "https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html#use-with-downstream-bioconductor-dge-packages" target = "blank">_Use with downstream Bioconductor DGE packages_ section of tximport vignette</a>.
+Note that these data will be less comparable to other datasets from refine.bio because this step has been skipped.

 ### Gene transformations

 In some cases, it may be useful to row-normalize or transform the gene expression values in a matrix (e.g., following aggregation and quantile normalization).